EU lawmakers urged to back data list to track fighters to Syria

 Concerned about privacy rights, the European Parliament in April rejected a plan that would have set up a “Passenger Name Record” (PNI) with phone numbers, addresses and credit card details of passengers entering or leaving the EU.
 Airlines would have been required to furnish the information to governments.

 Such information is already shared with the United States but not among all EU states.
-Sixteen EU governments collect passenger data but do not pass it on to their neighbors.
+Sixteen EU governments collect passenger data but do not pass it on to their neighbours.

 The interior ministers of France and Belgium, Manuel Valls and Joelle Milquet, said in a joint statement they and ministers from seven other EU nations would petition the European Parliament committee which is now re-examining the text.